MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/03/devtools.md

 ### Emulate vision deficiencies

-Open the [Rendering tab][DevtoolsEvaluatePreformanceReferenceAnalyzeRenderingTab] and use the new **Emulate vision deficiencies** feature to get a better idea of how people with different types of vision deficiencies experience your site.
+Open the [Rendering tab][DevtoolsEvaluatePreformanceReferenceAnalyzeRenderingTool] and use the new **Emulate vision deficiencies** feature to get a better idea of how people with different types of vision deficiencies experience your site.

 :::image type="complex" source="../../media/2020/03/vision.msft.png" alt-text="Emulating blurred vision" lightbox="../../media/2020/03/vision.msft.png":::
    Emulating blurred vision